 Employee training is also an important part of ensuring sustainable purchasing.
-Sustainable purchasing is part of the environmental training package that our employees are complete independently using learning materials provided by the company.
+Sustainable purchasing is part of the environmental training package that Bittium´s employees complete independently.

-We urge our suppliers to comply with the legislation on conflict minerals and the relevant recommended reporting practices.
-This way, we can ensure that the minerals used in Bittium products do not originate from conflict or risk zones.
+Bittium´s products are made using minerals that may also come from countries that violate human rights or cause environmental destruction by mining such minerals.
+Bittium urges its suppliers to comply with the legislation on conflict minerals and the relevant recommended reporting practices.
+In this way, it can be ensured that the minerals used in Bittium´s products do not originate from conflict or risk zones.

-Counterfeit materials are any materials in relation to which the origin, age, consistency, configuration, certification status or other feature is presented falsely and with misleading markings on the material, packaging or container.
+Counterfeit materials are any materials whose origin, age, composition, configuration, certification status or other feature is presented falsely and with misleading markings on the material, packaging or container.